-It may be tempting to work in the family room with the TV on in the background.
-Unfortunately, entertaining distractions such as television could create decreased work capability throughout the day, forcing you to fall behind schedule.
+It may be tempting to work in the family room with the television on in the background.
+Unfortunately, entertainment distractions such as television could create decreased work capability throughout the day, forcing you to fall behind schedule.
 You may consider setting up a “work area” away from distractions while performing remote work.

 In conclusion, creating a successful and flexible remote work culture requires careful planning, clear communication, strong team building and trust.
 Achieving this starts with fostering positive relationships between management and employees and understanding each other’s expectations.

 Additionally, implementing tools like video conferencing, shared calendars and self-documentation can better manage workloads and enhance communication throughout the organization.
 When done properly, remote work can be an efficient way to create an engaged and productive working environment for both employees and employers alike.

 A successful flexible work culture begins with a clear and consistent set of expectations and policies.
 Employees should know how, when, and where they are expected to work, and they should have the ability to plan their work around their individual schedules and needs.
 Furthermore, it is important to provide employees with the resources they need to be productive, whether that means access to a quiet workspace, a laptop for working from home, or a stipend for purchasing office supplies.
 Finally, regular check-ins and open communication will help ensure that everyone is on the same page and that any issues can be quickly addressed.
 By creating a clear set of expectations and providing employees with the resources they need to be successful, you can create a flexible work culture that meets the needs of both your business and your employees.